emqx/cloud-docs/en_US/faq.md

 ### How to connect with my existing system?

 You can use the rule engine to connect with your existing functions.
-For details, see [Message Storage](messages/README.md)
+For details, see [Rule Engine](rule_engine/introduction.md)

-## Bill
+## Billing
 ### How to bill?

 EMQ X Cloud charges based on the cluster instance specifications and message transmission network traffic, not the number of messages, and does not limit the use of API and rule engines.